SchaarNikita/CobbleCock/README.md

 - [Sources](#sources)

 # CobbleCock
 A documentation about the progress of the game Cobblecock made by Schaar, Pirkmann, Gierer.
-The Basic mechanics of the game is inspired by cookie clicker games the
+The Basic mechanics of the game is inspired by cookie clicker games you need to break a cobblestone to make money and buy upgrades until you have enough to buy the "Cobble Cock" to finish the game

 <a name="information"></a>